RehanSaeed/rehansaeed.github.io/content/posts/2017/asp-net-core-caching-in-practice/index.md

 3. `Last-Modified` HTTP header exists and cats have been modified since that date, so return all cats.
 4. `Last-Modified` HTTP header exists but no cats have been modified since that date, so return a 304 Not Modified response.

-In all cases, except when we have no cats at all, we set the Last-Modified date to the latest date than any cat has been modified.
+In all cases, except when we have no cats at all, we set the `Last-Modified` date to the latest date than any cat has been modified.

 # Conclusions

-Which caching HTTP headers you pick, depends on your data but at a minimum, I would add E-Tags or `Last-Modified`.
+Which caching HTTP headers you pick, depends on your data but at a minimum, I would add `E-Tag`'s or `Last-Modified`.
 Add `Cache-Control` where possible, usually for static assets.